Ajaaay00/restaurant/README.md

   <h2 align="center">Grilli - Restaurant Website</h2>

-  Grilli is a fully responsive restaurant website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  off the record is a fully responsive restaurant website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

   <a href="https://codewithsadee.github.io/grilli/"><strong>➥ Live Demo</strong></a>